Background Story Behind Industrial Composting at Whitman

-With this system, 45,000 Red Wiggler Worms (Eisenia fetida) living in the red shed will break down food waste into high-quality compost, or vermicompost.
-The Physical Plant will use the finished vermicompost on campus.
-More than 100 pounds of student food waste will be processed each day once the worm wigwam reaches its capacity of 105,000 worms; the worms double their population every 90-120 days.
+With this system, 45,000 Red Wiggler Worms (Eisenia fetida) lived in the red shed to break down food waste into high-quality compost, or vermicompost.
+The Physical Plant used the finished vermicompost on campus.
+More than 100 pounds of student food waste could be processed each day at capacity of 105,000 worms; the worms double their population every 90-120 days.
 Walla Walla Worm Works locally bred the worms.
 Vermicomposting allows for large-scale, year round campus composting.
 In Fall of 2011, the Industrial Compost Center was introduced to the campus.
-The Composting Group is using the system as a learning tool for Whitman as well as thee Walla Walla Community, giving tours of the compost center and visiting elementary school classrooms.
+The Composting Group used the system as a learning tool for Whitman as well as thee Walla Walla Community, giving tours of the compost center and visiting elementary school classrooms.
 Walla Walla Community College started its own worm-wigwam after hearing about Whitman’s.

 In Spring 2012, the group faced a setback when many of the worms died.
 The group had received conflicting instructions from the wigwam seller on how to care for the worms within the wigwam system.
 The worms had become too compacted and compressed from the food waste.
 They were pushed to the bottom of the vermicomposter where newspaper covered the holes at the bottom.
 The newspaper broke through and the worms crowded around the holes for air, fell through the holes and dried out.
 The group then had to find the best ratios for high carbon brown waste (paper shreds) to food waste.
 After this setback, the group turned to Barbara Newby, the worm breeder, and used her suggestions to get the system going again and the worms breeding.
 Barbara said to turn the compost above the castings every week (opposite of what the seller said to do).
 Also more paper shreds are added to keep the food from compressing, peat moss to keep it aerated, and water if it is too dry.
 Now the worms are thriving in a better-managed vermicompost system and there is a layer of worm castings at the bottom.
 The Composting Group now hires biology interns to give the worms the right amount of food waste to thrive and repopulate.